eft/schemax_news/README.md

-schemax_message
+schemax_news
 ===============

-Handles the creation and delivery of messages
+Handles the administration of news and announcements